anssihalmeaho/aggregate-example/README.md

 This example may not be thought as Aggregate in most strict sense of DDD pattern as interface doesn't represent "one thing" conceptually but is logically kind of "collection" of things.
-Anyway it shows how one object can serve as "root" or "gateway" for accessign data inside it and also guarantees that view to data is always consitent from outside.
+Anyway it shows how one object can serve as "root" or "gateway" for accessing data inside it and also guarantees that view to data is always consistent from outside.

 ## Data storing inside the aggregate
 In this example data is stored to several "collections" (all included in one map/consistent variable in memory).